cenuno/sql_practice/README.md

 1. In the `cps_dropout_rate_2011_2019` table, count how many records appear for each `school_year`. _Note: it is helpful to include the `school_year` column and to order the results by it as well._

+2. Identify the schools and their community area whose dropout rate in school year 2019 is greater than or equal to 25 percent.

+3. Identify the top 10 community areas that have the highest number of crimes in 2019.

+4. Identify the top 10 community areas that have the highest number of jobs in 2017.